stelzch/zotero.koplugin/README.md

 6. Set your credentials for Zotero either directly in KOReader or edit the configuration file as described [below](#manual-configuration).

+## Usage

+This plugin adds a 'Zotero' item to the search menu ('Top Menu -> Search (magnifying glass) -> Zotero').

+### Browse

+Use this to navigate your Zotero collection.
+Note that only items that have at least one supported attachment will be shown in the browser.
+Collections will be shown first, followed by items in the selected sub-collection (currently in alphabetical order).
+Items without a collection will be shown in the top level.

+Tapping will open a sub-collection or trying to open one of the attachments associated with the item.
+If it is not yet available locally it will *download* it from the zotero server.

+You can also long-press on items.
+The action depends on what type of item is selected:
+	- Collection: Show a dialog which allows you to set this collection as an offline collection.
+	- Item: Show a list of *all* (supported) attachments of this item

+### Synchronize

+### Maintenance

+- Re-analyze local items will go through all the items in the local database and re-check which ones have supported attachments, are attachemnts themselves or are relevant annotations.
+Depending on your collection size this can take quite some time, but is still much faster then a full re-sync and does not need any internet connection.

+- Resync entire collection: only meant as a last resort as this will delete the complete local database and resynchronize everything from the zotero server.

+### Settings

+- Configure Zotero account: This needs to be configured before you can synchronise your Zotero library.
+Enter UserID (8 digit number) and the API key here.

+- Webdav settings: If you are using webdav use the 3 corresponding menu items to set the credentials, test them and enable support.

+## About/Info

+Displays version info for this plugin and some basic stats about your local zotero library.

 ## Configuration

 ### WebDAV support